howardabrams/labrats/README.md

  - `key` - The identification of the user account
  - `name` - The name of the test.
 The name is appended to the key in order to compute the hash value.
 This guarantees that each test has a different distribution of user accounts.
- - `numGroups` - The number of active groups a non-controlled test account can be in.
+ - `groups` - The number of active groups a non-controlled test account can be in.
 If not given, this defaults to 0.
  - `subset` - A percentage (from 0 to 100) that Specifies the size of the test pool.
 User accounts that hash outside this value are part of the control.
 If not specified, this defaults to `100` (meaning, no control group).
  - `slices` - Divides the test pool into discreet slices where a user account can be in only one slice.
 This allows distinct test groups that don't overlap essentially guaranteeing that a user account could be in at most, one test group.
 The slices works for a given `name` parameter.
  - `slice` - The name of the slice this user should belong in order to qualify for being part of a test group.